If you are interested in joining a scheme, setting up your own scheme, or just need further information - then please get in touch with us.

 There is also opportunity to apply for street signage - which is another visible deterrent against crime.

 We always recommend schemes apply for funding from locality budgets to cover the costs of signs (and any installation costs where applicable).
-Schemes can approach their local councillors in this regard.
+Schemes can approach their County Councillor in this regard.

 Once a scheme is established, we help them connect with their Safer Neighbourhood Team and Community Engagement Officer from Suffolk Constabulary; and where available, the local SNWA Area Network coordinator, who acts as a point of contact for active schemes in the local surrounding village, parish or town.